-Dr. Kim Schrier described it like any other birth story -- but this one was about the birth of her candidacy.
+Dr. Kim Schrier called it her "birth" story -- but this one was about the birth of her political candidacy.

 Interested in Midterm Elections?Add Midterm Elections as an interest to stay up to date on the latest Midterm Elections news, video, and analysis from ABC News.

-A mom and pediatrician for nearly two decades, Schrier marched in the local Women's March after President Donald Trump was inaugurated and has regularly called her congressman to express her concerns with the new administration in the first few weeks and months of 2017.
+A mom and pediatrician for nearly two decades, Schrier marched in the local Women's March after President Donald Trump was inaugurated and regularly called her congressman to express her concerns with the new administration in the first few weeks and months of 2017.

 Not only is Schrier a doctor she has type-1 diabetes, a pre-existing condition.
 So she felt particularly disturbed by the Republican health care bill introduced last year.
 At the time, Republican Dave Reichert, a seven-term congressman, was not holding many town halls.
 So she went to his office, hoping to talk to him.

 "Reichert wasn't doing it, and so I decided to run against him," she said.
 "That's why I'm stepping up.”

-The way Shrier talked about the 2016 election as a turning point sounded similar to dozens of other first-time female candidates around the country who've also decided to put their other careers on hold and jump into politics.
+The way Shrier talked about the 2016 election as a turning point sounded similar to dozens of other first-time female candidates around the country who've also decided to put their other careers on hold and run for office.

 "I am a pediatrician through and through," Schrier told ABC News during an interview at her home in Sammamish, Washington.
 "My life, as I envisioned it, was to take care of children and teenagers in my practice and simply retire and then teach medicine.

 Like many Democratic women running this year, Schrier could bring a unique expertise to the halls of Congress.
 There are presently no female doctors in Congress and only 84 women out of 435 in the U.S. House of Representatives.

-Plus, it is one of the only two-dozen districts in the country currently controlled by Republicans but which voted for Hillary Clinton.
-A handful of those districts are now open races, like this one, after the sitting members decided to retire.
+Plus, it is one of the only two dozen districts nationwide currently controlled by Republicans -- but which voted for Hillary Clinton.
+A handful of those districts are now open races, like the Schrier-Rossi contest, after the sitting members in those districts decided to retire.

 Reichert announced his retirement 11 months ago.
-He, ultimately, was one of only a few Republicans who voted against the health care bill.
+Ultimately, he was one of only a few Republicans who voted against the health care bill.